DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 SITE-TO-SITE VPNs (IPSec)

 - A “SITE-TO-SITE” VPN is a VPN between two devices and is used to connect two sites together over the Internet
-- A VPN “TUNNEL” is created between the two devices by ENCAPSULATING the original IP packet with a VPN header and a new IP header
+- A VPN “TUNNEL” is created between the two devices by encapsulating the original IP packet with a VPN header and a new IP header
-    - When using IPSec, the original packet is encrypted before its ENCAPSULATED with the new header
+    - When using IPSec, the original packet is encrypted before its encapsulated with the new header

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b17c6149-90b2-4bc7-beb7-c53698d588a0)